tmikeschu/career-development-curriculum/deliverable_submissions/1701-b/ReadMe.md

 * Link to reflection on agile practices/project management used in projects (What project management strategies did you use in your projects this module?
 What went well?
 What would you do differently next time?):

-* Link to reflection on in-person feedback conversation -- *template forthcoming*
+* Link to reflection on in-person feedback conversation using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/feedback_conversation_reflection_guidelines.md)

 * Link to feedback implementation reflection & application of strengths to teams -- *template forthcoming*